-If you re-watch, you might catch the office scene where his hand is limp in his pocket or the scene (above) where his hand is clearly swollen because his cast is cutting off his circulation.
+If you re-watch, you might catch the office scene where his hand is limp in his pocket or a scene where his hand is clearly swollen because his cast is cutting off his circulation.

 A scene was shot where Robert Kennedy was assassinated.

 In 1968, Kennedy was assassinated in the Ambassador Hotel (depicted above).
 In 1995, one of the bungalows of the old Ambassador Hotel was used as a film set.

 It acted as the ‘safe house’ where Somerset and Mills interview the widow of the murdered lawyer.

 The man in the gluttony scene was covered in real, live cockroaches.